rackerlabs/rackspace-how-to/content/cloud-servers/restart-apache.md

 product_url: cloud-servers
 ---

-You might need to restart Apache&reg; when you want changes that you have made take effect, or when you need to bring Apache's resource use back to a normal range.
+You might need to restart Apache&reg; when you want changes that you make take effect, or when you need to bring Apache's resource use back to a normal range.
 However, sometimes Apache fails to restart.
 This article shows you how to check your configuration settings and restart Apache when it fails to